 Right now, Visitoz has four different work abroad options for you to choose from.
 The first option is a 365-day package, including help with travel arrangements, insurance packages, and visa applications; nine days of training where you’ll receive an introduction to the program; all meals; shopping for work clothes and small items at the Springbrook shop; an Aussie Allrounder hat; a Visitoz water bottle and t-shirt; and many other items for a total of $2,399.

 The next three options include a 90-day package with booking form within Australia for $1,299, a special offer for a last-minute promotional price, and a special offer for a “train now pay later” opportunity.
 These three options include a five-day integration program, an Aussie hat, Visitoz water bottle and t-shirt, help and advice throughout your stay, and several other items.
-All options offer a basic wage for participants.
+All options offer a basic wage for working abroad participants.

 For more information and to sign up, visit http://www.visitoz.org/.

 International TEFL Academy invites travelers to take TEFL classes and teach English in over 80 countries around the world.
 With a growing demand for English speakers in schools and workplaces, hundreds of millions of students worldwide take English language courses every year – this also means that there’s a higher demand for English instructors.
 By getting a TEFL or TESOL certification, you can be qualified to teach English professionally in thousands of schools and language institutes.